New AI Code Agent for Jupyter Notebooks is now available! Download for free

 Understanding the axis of symmetry

-- Axis of symmetry formula: For a parabola in standard form y = ax² + bx + c, the axis of symmetry is always x = -b/(2a).
-This vertical line passes through the vertex of the parabola.
+- Axis of symmetry formula: For y = ax² + bx + c, the axis is x = -b/(2a).

-- Vertex form: The equation y = a(x - h)² + k reveals the vertex (h, k) directly.
-Converting from standard form to vertex form makes it easier to identify the parabola's key features.
+- Vertex form: y = a(x - h)² + k reveals vertex (h, k) directly.

 How to use this calculator

-- Select the shape type (parabola, ellipse, or hyperbola)
+- Select the shape type

 Frequently Asked Questions